saantiaguilera/go-pipeline/examples/README.md

 ## Examples

-Inside here we can find to type of examples
+Inside here we can find two type of examples

 ### Custom steps